dmurawsky/simple-weather-app/README.md

-# simple-weather-app
+# Simple Weather App
-A simple app that gets current weather for Atlanta, GA
+A simple app that gets current weather for Atlanta, GA from api.openweathermap.org